damian-krawczyk/damiankrawczyk.com/docs/projects/gov-pl-info/index.rst

     :align: left
     :width: 55px

-Google Translate is used to translate notifications from Polish language to English language.
+Google Translate is used to translate notifications from Polish to English.
-Notification containing information in both languages is being send to dedicated Telegram Channel.
+Notifications containing information in both languages are being sent to dedicated Telegram Channels.

 contact
 -------

 .. important::
-    Did you face any problem with this solution?
+    Have you ever faced any problem with this solution?

-    Did you notice any error?
+    Have you noticed any errors?

     Would you like me to create similar solution suited to your exact needs?